awslabs/rtb-fabric-terraform-module/examples/e2e-test/README.md

 If you see auto-discovery errors for either cluster:

 1. Verify both EKS clusters exist and are accessible
-2. Check that VPCs have the tag: `kubernetes.io/cluster/<cluster_name> = owned` or `shared`
-3. Ensure subnets have the tag: `kubernetes.io/role/internal-elb = 1`
+2. Ensure subnets have the tag: `kubernetes.io/role/internal-elb = 1`
-4. Verify your AWS credentials have EKS permissions for both clusters
+3. Verify your AWS credentials have EKS permissions for both clusters

 ### Kubernetes Provider Issues